-Under "Report for this Quarter of 2020" at the top of Form 941, check the appropriate box of the quarter for which you're filing.
-Make sure the quarter checked is the same as shown on any attached Schedule B (Form 941), Report of Tax Liability for Semiweekly Schedule Depositors, or Schedule R (Form 941).
+Under "Report for this Quarter of 2021" at the top of Form 941, check the appropriate box of the quarter for which you're filing.
+Make sure the quarter checked is the same as shown on any attached Schedule B (Form 941), Report of Tax Liability for Semiweekly Schedule Depositors, and, if applicable, Schedule R (Form 941).